 Beyond my day-to-day work in the church, I am quite a music lover.
 I subscribe to Peter Schickele’s simple motto: “If it sounds good, it is good.”
-I enjoy making music and sing tenor with the North Carolina Master Chorale.
+I enjoy making music and singing tenor in choirs when I can.

 Before my time in New York City, I grew up in Brandon, Mississippi, and graduated from the University of Mississippi and Columbia Theological Seminary.
 Beyond the church and music, my interests include Apple computers, theater, history, transportation systems, and random knowledge.
-I’m also a bit of a soccer fan and am a supporter of the New York Red Bulls.
+I’m also a bit of a soccer fan and am a supporter of the New York Red Bulls and Tottenham Hotspur.

 You can explore this site and find some of my photos from trips around the world and a library of my sermons from the past several years.